 When a young couple falls in love, gets married, and begins discussing the “propagation” of the human race, they are not talking about repairs to the roof!
 (They are probably not discussing the process publicly at all, if they have any decency.)

-So, although building projects and fundraising are highlighted on their website, it is safe to say that a great deal of direct and indirect evangelization is being carried out by this great society.
+So, although building projects and fundraising are highlighted on their website, it is safe to say that the faith is indeed being propagated both directly and indirectly by this great society.
 The gospel is being actively spread both by word and example, otherwise where would the missions come from in the first place?
 And the sole purpose of mission outposts and shrines is to spread the gospel to as many people as possible.

 In my opinion, with a limited knowledge of everything there is to know, the Society for the Propagation of the Faith is probably doing more to hasten the return of the Lord than any other single arm of the Christian church.